FDiot/code_tympan3/doc/architecture.rst

 .. todo:: write a legend for the previous schema

+.. todo:: update this diagram: no more TympanConsole, make python qprocess appear (on the diagram of the future archi too)

+.. todo:: is it still necessary to keep these two parts: current and future architecture, since now we are in a state somewhere between the two?

 .. note::

    The main Code_TYMPAN executable to launch the application is in the